CowDogMoo/warpgate/docs/faq.md

 **When to use Warpgate:**

-- Building container images (primary focus)
+- Building container images using the same provision logic you'd use for VM builds and not having to create a separate Dockerfile
 - Building AWS AMIs
 - Want simpler configuration
 - Need faster builds